 Step 1 - The waste is not a manufactured product so this does not apply.

-Step 5 : the waste contains 7 metal compounds with H400 and H410 and TPH with H411 hazard statements.
-None of these substances are assigned an "M Factor" in Table 3.1 of the CLP so are assigned an M Factor of 1 in the relevant equations
+Step 5: the waste contains 7 metal compounds with H400 and H410 and TPH with H411 hazard statements.

 Applying the generic cut-off values (Table 14.2) only Lead Sulphate, Zinc Oxide and TPH need to be considered further.